ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

   10. [Stone Smelter](../../source/workers/stonesmelter): Set which fuel you want them to use.
 (They know their recipes already.)

 ### CHECKLIST: Troubleshooting a Citizen not working for unknown reason
   1. Log out of the game.
-Open the (your game location)/config/minecolonies-common.toml file.
+Open the [config file](../../source/misc/configfile).
       * Go to the line<br>
       `#Should in development features be enabled (might be buggy).
 [Default: false]`<br>
       `enableInDevelopmentFeatures=false`